iluwatar/java-design-patterns/component/README.md

 ---
+title: "Component Pattern in Java: Simplifying Complex Systems with Reusable Components"
-title: Component
+shortTitle: Component
+description: "Learn about the Component Design Pattern in Java, including ECS architecture, modularity, and decoupling.
+Explore examples, class diagrams, and real-world applications in game development for flexible and maintainable code."
 categories: Structural
 language: en
 tag:
   - Game programming
   - Decoupling
   - Modularity
 ---

 ## Also known as